 Federal regulations require institutions to establish minimum standards of satisfactory academic progress for students receiving federal, state, and/or institutional financial aid.
-In the determination of satisfactory academic progress, all course work is considered, whether or not the student received financial aid at the time the work was completed.
+All course work is considered in the evaluation of students' academic progress, whether or not the student received financial aid at the time the work was completed.

 Financial aid at Monmouth University is awarded to students for the entire academic year or summer session.
 Academic progress for all aid recipients is reviewed at the conclusion of the spring semester.
-If a student has not met all of the requisite standards, the student will be ineligible to receive federal, state, and/or institutional funds.
-Students who are deemed ineligible will be offered the opportunity to submit an appeal for reinstatement of their financial aid; refer to the Appeals section below for the appropriate procedure.
+If a student has not met all of the requisite standards, the student will be ineligible to receive federal, state, and/or institutional funds in future terms.
+Students who are deemed ineligible will be offered the opportunity to submit an appeal for reinstatement of their financial aid; refer to the Appeals section below for the appeals procedure.

-The standards for determining satisfactory academic progress at Monmouth University are measured along three dimensions: cumulative grade point average, pace, and maximum time frame.
+The standards for determining satisfactory academic progress for federal or state funding at Monmouth University are measured along three dimensions: cumulative grade point average, pace, and maximum time frame.

 To remain in good standing, a student must meet each of the three requirements:

 To maintain satisfactory academic progress for University funding, graduate students must achieve a cumulative grade point average of at least 3.0 for all graduate course work.

 Students who fail to meet one or more of the standards (cumulative grade point average, pace, or maximum time frame) noted above are ineligible for financial aid.
 Students will be notified in writing that they are ineligible and offered the opportunity to appeal.
 All appeals must be submitted using the Satisfactory Academic Progress Etrieve form and must be received by the stated deadline.
 Students who do not appeal will remain ineligible for federal and state financial aid.
 Students should note that the appeals process for Financial Aid Satisfactory Academic Progress is separate from the University’s Academic Standards Review process for academic reinstatement to the University.